cicirello/user-statistician/README.md

 The Repositories category in the image includes two columns with data summarizing information about the non-forks that you own, as well as all repositories that you own, including forks.
+The key to hide this entire category is: `repositories`.
-The statistics include the following.
+The statistics include the
+following.

 | Key | Statistic | Details |